segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

  ```

 ### Link Names, Link URLs, Link Types
 This option is only available cloud mode aka server side.
 This option allows you to customize link report parameters for link names, link URLs, and link types.
 The default `linkType` Segment is `o` which is a custom link.
 For `linkType` you can also choose to pass `d` or `e` for download and exit links.
+For more detailed information on sending LinkNames Link Names, Link URLs, Link Types via the integrations object see the the ["Best Practices for Adobe Analytics" section.](best-practices/#setting-custom-linktypes-linknames-and-linkurls)

 ```javascript
  analytics.track({